 Stats also show, there’s a 47% higher chance they will stay on your website if the text is easily scannable.
 So make sure you choose a relevant, fast-loading, and aesthetically pleasant theme for your blog.

+So how to start a successful blog, and not just a simple unnoticed blog that are thousands on the Internet.
+Everything starts from the branding, more precisely logo.
 A logo is the front face of your blog.
 Keep it simple – yet attractive so it’s memorable, recognizable, and easily delivers your blog’s story.
-Here’s how you can make your blog’s logo
+Here’s how you can make your blog’s logo:

 First, evaluate what your blog’s personality is really like.
 Funny?
 Bold?
 Emotional?
 It could be anything.
 Write it down.
 Then do a deep, thorough research of your competitors, i.e., how their logos look – this will give you an idea of what’s working in the industry.